top of page

 • What is the process of getting the shells back into the water?

 Take a look at this video from the Alabama Department of Natural Resources.
-At 1:18 you will see the video of them getting the shells back into the water.
+At 1:18 you will see the video of them getting shells back into the water.

 • Who is leading the program?

 This project is being led by the Alabama Coastal Foundation (ACF) which uses an inclusive environmental stewardship approach.
 To ensure the success of this project, ACF has created an Advisory Committee.
-To see the members of the Advisory Committee, please click here to download the list of Advisory Council members.
+To see the members of the Advisory Committee, please click here to download the list of Advisory Committee members.

 • What is the timeline for the program?